Cyberes/vitalsource2pdf/README.md

 If your network is slow, use `--delay` to allow more time for the files to download.

+Make sure to leave the window maximized as the content scaling will mess with the scraper.

 ### What This Scraper Doesn't Do

 Guide you through step-by-step.
 You are expected to have the required technical knowledge and understand what